zixipay/zixipay.github.io/merchant.md

 **IMPORTANT:** If the receiving end is behind a firewall, ZixiPay's IP address (185.17.146.83) and TCP port 443 needs to be permitted to pass through.

-**IMPORTANT:** Call back does HTTPS, so SSL needs to be enabled and valid on the receiving end.
+**IMPORTANT:** Callback is HTTPS only, so SSL needs to be enabled and valid on the receiving end.